12 Best Places to Go on Vacation in September

-Dolomites – September holiday for couples, families and dog owners
+Dolomites – vacation for couples, families & dog owners

-September is the perfect time to visit the Italian Alps, because the weather is still pleasant enough for camping, hotel prices drop, and the crowds thin out.
-September is still great for summer hiking, and most restaurants and cable cars are still running.
+September is the ideal time to visit the Italian Alps.
+The weather is still pleasant enough for camping, hotel prices start to drop, and the crowds have thinned out considerably.
+It’s still prime hiking season, and most restaurants and cable cars are running.

-Cable cars are a blessing not only when travelling with children, but also with grandparents, or if you have knee problems or get out of breath easily.
-We recommend the area around Ortisei, where you can visit Seiser Alm and Seceda.
-In Ortisei, you can stay at B&B Villa Angelino or the stylish Apt Lara Siela.
+Cable cars are a godsend not just for families with small children but also for grandparents or anyone with dodgy knees or limited stamina.
+We recommend basing yourself around Ortisei, where you can take day trips to Seiser Alm and Seceda.
+In Ortisei, try B&B Villa Angelino or the stylish apartments at Apt Lara Siela.

-If you don’t have any limitations, you could also head to the Cortina area, which has fewer cable cars.
+If you don’t have any mobility limitations, you could also head to the Cortina area, where there are fewer cable cars but equally stunning scenery.
 Travelling with a dog?
-Try the affordable B&B Hotel Passo Tre Croci Cortina, which has excellent breakfasts, is right next to the trek to Lago di Sorapis, and dogs are welcome for a small fee.
+Check out the affordable B&B Hotel Passo Tre Croci Cortina — the breakfasts are excellent, it’s right next to the trailhead for Lago di Sorapis, and dogs are welcome for a small fee.

-More accommodation tips: One of the top-rated apartments is Dolomiti Sweet Lodge and Hotel Villa Gaia.
+More accommodation tips: One of the top-rated apartments in the area is Dolomiti Sweet Lodge, and Hotel Villa Gaia is another great option.

 Rome – a long weekend in September

-I generally avoid southern cities in summer because the heat can be extreme, which only leads to sunstroke or heat exhaustion.
-Rome is best visited in the second half of September or October, when temperatures are pleasant again for walking around.
+I generally avoid southern European capitals in summer because the heat can be absolutely brutal — a recipe for heatstroke rather than sightseeing.
+Rome is best visited in the second half of September or in October, when temperatures drop to comfortable levels for walking around the city.

-You can read about Rome in detail in our article, but my top tip would be to stay in the city centre.
-Look for accommodation near the main train station, where the airport train stops, or near one of the airport bus stops.
+You can read all about Rome in our detailed guide, but my top tip is to stay in the centre.
+Look for accommodation near the main train station (where the airport train arrives) or near one of the airport bus stops.

-Staying in central Rome is a huge advantage because you can easily walk everywhere, and public transport is rather unreliable – and sweltering hot.
-You could also use scooters, but they add up quickly.
+Staying central in Rome is a massive advantage — you can walk to most sights, which is far better than relying on the city’s rather unreliable (and sweltering) public transport.
+You could also use electric scooters, but they add up quickly.

-You can check availability at Residenza Cavallini, which is five minutes from the airport express bus stop, close to the Vatican and the Trevi Fountain.
-We were happy with our stay – the room was quite small, but the accommodation was clean and breakfast at a nearby café was included (croissant, toast and cappuccino).
+Check availability at Residenza Cavallini, which is just five minutes from the airport express bus stop and a short walk from both the Vatican and the Trevi Fountain.
+We were happy with our stay — the room was on the small side, but it was clean and breakfast was included at a nearby café (croissant, toast and cappuccino).

-September is one of the best months to visit Iceland (here’s our ideal 14-day itinerary), because the nights are longer and you have a chance of seeing the Northern Lights.
-At the same time, there’s a good chance of decent weather (though in Iceland you never know – pack for everything, and definitely don’t leave your winter jacket at home).
+September is one of the best months to visit Iceland (here’s our ideal 14-day itinerary).
+The nights are getting longer, which means you’ve got a real chance of seeing the northern lights.
+At the same time, the weather can still be decent — though this is Iceland, so pack for everything and definitely don’t leave your winter jacket at home.

-Iceland is one of the most beautiful places on our blue planet, and even though only a true Viking would want to live there, everyone should visit at least once in their lifetime.
+Iceland is one of the most breathtaking places on Earth, and even though you’d have to be a Viking to actually want to live there, everyone should visit at least once in their lifetime.

-You can visit the Algarve all year round – it’s pleasant even in winter, though not warm enough for swimming.
-September is a different story: the sea is still warm enough for a swim, while temperatures are perfect for exploring the stunning beaches and charming little towns and villages.
+You can visit the Algarve year-round — it’s pleasant even in winter, though too cold for swimming.
+September is a different story entirely.
+The sea is still warm enough for a dip, yet temperatures are comfortable for exploring the stunning beaches, charming villages, and picturesque towns along the coast.

-We recommend at least 7 days for an exploration trip to southern Portugal (you’ll find our itinerary here) and definitely hire a car (we use RentalCars) so you can move along the coast easily.
+We recommend spending at least 7 days exploring southern Portugal (you’ll find our itinerary here) and definitely hiring a car (we use RentalCars) so you can easily hop between beaches along the coast.

-As a base, I recommend our beloved Carvoeiro (one of the top-rated accommodations is Quinta Nova Vale Del Rey, which has a beautiful pool and excellent breakfasts).
-Nothing is far from here, and the most beautiful beach in all of southern Portugal is just around the corner.
+As a base, we recommend our beloved Carvoeiro (one of the top-rated places to stay is Quinta Nova Vale Del Rey, which has a lovely pool and excellent breakfast).
+Nothing is far from here, and one of the most beautiful beaches in all of southern Portugal is just a stone’s throw away.

-If you’re thinking about where to go for september holidays by the sea, Portugal is an outstanding choice!
+If you’re wondering where to go for the best beach vacation in September, Portugal is an outstanding choice!

 Long weekend in Budapest

-Budapest can be a bit hellish in summer, but in September temperatures drop to around 20–25°C, and you can enjoy sunny walks around the city without melting.
-In my opinion, Budapest is one of the most beautiful European cities – it has an incredibly vibrant vibe, buzzing from morning to night.
+Budapest can feel like an oven in summer, but by September temperatures settle to a pleasant 20–25°C, making it perfect for leisurely strolls without melting in your own sweat.
+In our opinion, Budapest is one of the most beautiful cities in Europe — it has an incredibly vibrant vibe that buzzes from morning till night.

 Stay right in the centre.
-The cheapest option is Flow Hostel, where we used to stay when we were watching every penny.
-For those of you looking for something more luxurious, I recommend Hotel Vision, where we stayed a couple of years ago – it has great breakfasts, a superb location and gorgeous rooms.
-Beautiful but quite pricey is Aria Hotel Budapest by Library Hotel Collection.
-A great middle ground would be Eurostars Danube Budapest, Novotel Budapest Danube or Milford Suites Budapest.
+The most budget-friendly option is Flow Hostel, where we used to stay when we were watching every penny.
+For something more upscale, I’d recommend Hotel Vision — we stayed there recently and loved the breakfasts, the location, and the gorgeous rooms.
+If you want real luxury, Aria Hotel Budapest by Library Hotel Collection is stunning (though pricey).
+A solid middle ground would be Eurostars Danube Budapest, Novotel Budapest Danube, or Milford Suites Budapest.

-For lovers of Spain’s magnificent cities and warm-sea swimming, there’s only one choice – Andalusia.
-If you’re more interested in sightseeing, I’d recommend going towards the end of September, as Andalusia is home to some of the hottest cities in all of Europe (Córdoba).
+For anyone who loves grand Spanish cities and warm Mediterranean waters, there’s really only one choice — Andalusia.
+If you’re leaning more towards a cultural trip, I’d suggest going towards the end of September — after all, Andalusia is home to some of the hottest cities in all of Europe (Cordoba).

-It’s no surprise that Andalusia is one of the most popular september holidays destinations for both sightseeing trips and lazy beach holidays.
-The Costa del Sol is a gorgeous stretch of coastline packed with beaches, while Granada, Seville and Córdoba are among Europe’s greatest historical and architectural gems.
+It’s no surprise that Andalusia is one of the most popular destinations for sightseeing holidays — and equally brilliant for lounging by the sea in September.
+The Costa del Sol offers gorgeous beaches, while Granada, Seville, and Cordoba are architectural and historical jewels of Europe.

 Barcelona

-Just like in Rome, temperatures in Barcelona usually start to drop in September, and by the second half of the month you can safely head out for a long weekend without worrying about getting scorched – yet you can still go for a swim.
+Just like Rome, Barcelona starts to cool down in September, and by the second half of the month you can comfortably enjoy a long weekend without worrying about heatstroke — yet the sea is still warm enough for swimming.

-Barcelona is the second most visited city in Spain, so we still recommend buying tickets for attractions in advance to avoid queues (you’ll find out where to buy them in our Barcelona article).
+Barcelona is the second most visited city in Spain, so we still recommend booking tickets in advance for the main attractions to avoid queuing (you’ll find all the details in our Barcelona guide).

-We recommend staying in the centre, as you can walk to most places comfortably.
-You could try the cheap and bohemian Sant Jordi Hostels Gracia.
-A great middle ground is Hotel Granvia, set in a stunning 19th-century building that has been tastefully and modernly renovated.
+We recommend staying in the centre so you can walk to most sights.
+For a cheap and bohemian vibe, try Sant Jordi Hostels Gracia.
+A solid mid-range pick is Hotel Granvia, set in a beautifully restored 19th-century building with a tasteful modern makeover.

-If you’re looking for a hotel with a great view, we can recommend Hotel Gaudí, which has a gorgeous rooftop view of Palau Güell.
+If you’re after a hotel with a view, we can recommend Hotel Gaudí, which has a stunning rooftop view of Palau Güell.

-This stunning Portuguese island can be visited year-round, with temperatures always pleasant for hiking.
-In my opinion, it’s one of the most beautiful islands in the world, and Lukáš and I have travelled to quite a few countries.
-Madeira is ideal mainly for couples or families with older children.
-It’s not the best fit for those who want a lazy beach holiday (for that, I’d recommend the Algarve instead).
+This incredible Portuguese island is a year-round destination with temperatures always pleasant enough for hiking.
+In my opinion, it’s one of the most beautiful islands in the world — and my partner Lukáš and I have travelled to quite a few countries by now.
+Madeira is particularly great for couples and families with older children.
+It’s not ideal for those looking for a lazy beach holiday (for that, I’d point you towards the Algarve instead).

-Madeira offers a wealth of breathtaking hikes and treks, as well as viewpoints you can simply drive to.
-Many travellers debate whether to stay in one place or move from hotel to hotel.
-While distances are short in kilometres, they can take a long time by car due to the winding roads.
+Madeira offers spectacular hikes and treks, plus incredible viewpoints you can simply drive to.
+A common dilemma travellers face is whether to stay in one place or move between hotels.
+While distances are short in kilometres, the winding mountain roads mean journey times can be surprisingly long.
 That’s why we chose to move around.
-You’ll find our itinerary here.
+You can find our full itinerary here.

 Western Canada

-If you love mountains and fancy going a bit further afield, we can wholeheartedly recommend – Western Canada.
-When we lived in Canada, September was always the best time to explore the mountains.
-Not only were there fewer tourists, but the weather was also more stable.
-Even so, always head into the mountains prepared for anything.
+If you love mountains and fancy heading a bit further afield, we wholeheartedly recommend our personal favourite — Western Canada.
+When we lived in Canada, September was hands-down the best time for exploring the Rockies.
+Not only were there fewer tourists, but the weather was also much more stable.
+That said, always head into the mountains prepared for anything.

 Western USA – the most beautiful national parks

-Summers in the USA are absolutely packed with tourists, and it gets worse every year.
-Be prepared that some places may still feel crowded in September, but it’s still a far better time to visit the western US national parks than in July or August.
-Trust me – I’ve been at both times and the difference is huge.
+Summers in the US national parks are absolutely heaving with tourists, and it seems to get worse every year.
+Be prepared that some spots may still feel crowded in September, but it’s a vastly better time to visit the parks of the Western USA compared to July or August.
+Trust me — I’ve done both, and the difference is enormous.

 Tuscany – beaches and sightseeing

-September is also a fantastic time to visit Tuscany, which will delight lovers of history, wine and great food – but it also works brilliantly for those who want a September beach holiday.
+September is also a brilliant time to visit Tuscany — a dream destination for lovers of history, wine, and incredible food, but it’ll also delight those who want a September beach holiday.

 A great base for sightseeing is Siena.
-You can check availability at Un terrazzo sulla magia, or for the ultimate Tuscan experience, try booking a classic Italian villa with a pool at Ca’ Bianca.
-Lucca is also a great location – more affordable options include Casamariu.
+Check availability at Un terrazzo sulla magia, or for the ultimate Tuscan experience, try booking a classic Italian villa with a pool like Ca‘ Bianca.
+Lucca is another well-positioned base, with budget-friendly options like Casamariu.

-Tuscany isn’t your typical beach holiday destination, because there are so many beautiful inland cities to explore.
+Tuscany isn’t your typical beach holiday destination — there are simply too many gorgeous inland cities begging to be explored.

-But don’t worry – there are plenty of beaches in Tuscany too.
-This part of Italy is therefore a perfect compromise for couples who can’t agree on whether to go for a lazy beach holiday or a sightseeing trip.
+But don’t worry, there are plenty of beaches in Tuscany too, making this part of Italy the perfect compromise for couples who can’t agree on whether to go for a lazy beach break or a cultural trip.

-If you’re on a budget or don’t want to travel far, you could try a staycation closer to home.
-Pick a wellness retreat or spa hotel where you can relax even if the weather isn’t great.
-And if it is?
-Make sure your wellness hotel is in a town or area where there’s plenty to explore.
+If you’re on a budget or don’t fancy travelling far, consider a staycation closer to home.
+Book yourself into a wellness hotel or spa retreat where you can relax even if the weather doesn’t cooperate.
+And if the sun does come out?
+Make sure your wellness hotel is in a town or area with plenty to explore nearby.

-Although wellness hotels cost more than standard ones, you’ll save on flights by not going abroad.
-So why not invest that money in a nicer hotel where you’re guaranteed to enjoy your holiday, even if it rains?
+While wellness hotels tend to cost more than standard accommodation, you’ll save on flights by staying closer to home.
+So why not invest that money into a nicer hotel where you’re guaranteed a great time — rain or shine?

 Frequently asked questions